-(1) No employee shall be entitled to receive salary instead of leave due, except when -

-(a) an employee who is entitled to leave immediately preceding resignation or retirement may receive his salary for such period of leave in one lump sum in lieu of such leave;
+(1) No employee shall be entitled to receive salary instead of leave due, except when - (a) an employee who is entitled to leave immediately preceding resignation or retirement may receive his salary for such period of leave in one lump sum in lieu of such leave;

-- (b) an employee who is at Level 5 or above has completed three (3) years of service at that level is considered by his Minister and approved by the Commission that because of the exigencies of the service may receive a cash payment equivalent to his salary for up to 20 working days, subject to the Ministry's budget. - (c) an employee who is stationed at Niuatoputapu or Niuafo'ou, subject to the approval of the Chief Executive Officer and the Commission. - (2) The cash payment paid under paragraph (1) (b); shall not exceed 10% of the total amount in the appropriate program of that Ministry's Annual Estimates.
+- (b) an employee who is at Band I or above and has completed three (3) years of service at that level is considered by his Minister and approved by the Commission under special/exceptional circumstances, may receive a cash payment equivalent to his salary for up to 10 leave days, subject to the Ministry's budget. - (c) an employee who is stationed at Niuatoputapu or Niuafo'ou, may receive a cash payment equivalent to his salary for up to 20 leave days subject to the approval of the Chief Executive Officer and the Commission. - (2) The cash payment paid under paragraph (1) (b); shall not exceed 10% of the total amount in the appropriate program of that Ministry's Annual Estimates. - (3) With exception to the employees at the Niuas, an employee shall not receive cash payment of leave days in two consecutive years.